oxalica/cbench/README.md

 These control modules can be enabled or disabled individually via `--with=` or `--without=`.

+## What it does NOT

+- We don't do benchmarks, but we setup environment and tunables for benchmark programs to do benchmarks more reliably.
+It's expected to be used together with benchmark frameworks/programs like [`criterion`][criterion] or [`hyperfine`][hyperfine].

+- We reduce external noise from tainting the benchmark results.
+But we cannot magically stabilize it from internal biases.
+Benchee may still be unstable under different memory (heap and stack) layout caused by environment variables or "being lucky" on program initialization, producing a seemingly random systemic bias through multiple runs.
+You need to carefully write your benchee program to reduce this effect.

+  See [stabilizer] for more information.

 ## Privileged operations

 All settings mentioned above are privileged and machine global.
 To minimize the